Detecting AI-Generated Images via Diffusion Snap-Back Reconstruction: A Forensic Approach: Results and Discussion

 \subsection{Ablation Study}

+Table~\ref{tab:ablation} presents the top-performing feature combinations.
 Ablation analysis identifies \textit{knee-step} (the threshold at which SSIM drops below 0.8) as the single most discriminative feature.
 Combined with LPIPS at higher diffusion strengths and curve-level AUC summaries, the model approaches full-feature accuracy with minimal redundancy.